ProFormA/proformaxml/Whitepaper_Submission.md

 </xs:complexType>
 ```

-The task that the submission is for is part of the submission.
-The grading-hints may also be included, which, if specified, override the task's default version of the grading-hints.
-This is followed by the actual submission files, along with the submission context, such as LMS and submitting student details.
-At the end is the result specification as requested by the LMS.

 ### The task part

 There are three different ways to include a task into a submission, either as an [XML element](#the-task-element), as an [included-task-file](#the-included-task-file-element), or as an [external-task](#the-external-task-element).
 Tasks are likely to be cached by grading or middleware systems, which is why each option provides an easily available task-uuid attribute for quick access.